-Lorazepam increases the level of GABA neurotransmitter, leading to low brain activity.
+Lorazepam increases the level of GABA neurotransmitters, leading to low brain activity.
 This in turn gives feelings of euphoria, satisfaction, reducing stress and inhibitions.
-Negative signs of lorazepam abuse are: impaired judgement, drowsiness, respiratory depression, memory loss, skin irritation, agitation, depression and mood changes.
+Negative signs of lorazepam abuse are impaired judgement, drowsiness, respiratory depression, memory loss, skin irritation, agitation, depression and mood changes.

 Lorazepam (Ativan) / (Almazine) Rehab Treatment